daniel-grimm/reference-material/tools/PowerApps.md

 # Canvas Apps
 Canvas driven apps give the developer complete control over the UI and data of the application.

+Canvas apps are being left behind in favor of the Model Driven architecutre due to the rigors of enforcing an object structure.

 # Model Driven Apps
 Model Driven Apps are more structured, where the user defines the data structure, before adding UI and additional controls, albeit in a more limited fashion than a Canvas app.